ubcfoss/awesome-ubc-foss/README.md

 ## Projects

-* [UBC Library Open Collections](https://github.com/ubc-library/open-collections-discovery-ui) - Discovery UI Component for [Open Collections](https://open.library.ubc.ca/)at UBC.
+* [UBC Library Open Collections](https://github.com/ubc-library/open-collections-discovery-ui) - Discovery UI Component for [Open Collections](https://open.library.ubc.ca/) at UBC.
 * [Jalibut](https://github.com/darshandsoni/jalibut) - Search ahead baed directory that can be used to showcase any collection of entities (based on a tool developed for a website at the Faculty of Education).
 * [WP Side Comments](https://github.com/richardtape/wp-side-comments) - Medium.com-style inline commenting for WordPress.

 ## Contributing

 Your contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/vinta/awesome-python/blob/master/CONTRIBUTING.md) first.
+Please take a look at the [contribution guidelines](https://github.com/ubcfoss/awesome-ubc-foss/blob/master/CONTRIBUTING.md) first.

 ## License